meilisearch/meilisearch-js/README.md

 #### Deno<!-- omit in toc -->

-Usage in a deno environment:
+Usage in a Deno environment:

 ```js
 import { MeiliSearch } from "https://esm.sh/meilisearch"